The International Copywriters Association

 The alternative is to pay for any of the many courses out there that promise to deliver 'a ton of new clients in 36 hours or your money back', but who singularly fail to deliver.

-The internet marketing world is full of false claims, misdirection, and outright lies including the most common one: "How to become a 7 or 8 figure copywriter just by doing this one thing", but it's not true.
+The internet marketing world is full of false claims like this: "How to become a 7 or 8 figure copywriter just by doing this one thing", but it's not true.

 How do I know?
 Less than 1% of the world's population are millionaires.
 And of those, most don't work - they're NOT copywriters.
 They're investors.